cockroachdb/docs/src/current/v24.2/install-cockroachdb-windows.md

 <section id="use-docker-windows" markdown="1" class="install-option">
 <h2 id="install-docker">Use Docker</h2>

 This section shows how to install CockroachDB on a Windows host using Docker.
-The image creates a Linux container.
+On a Linux or Windows Docker host, the image creates a Linux container.

 {{site.data.alerts.callout_danger}}
 Running a stateful application like CockroachDB in Docker is more complex and error-prone than most uses of Docker.
 Unless you are very experienced with Docker, we recommend starting with a different installation and deployment method.